Benbebop/Rblx-Save-As-JSON-Source/README.md

 ## jsonExtendedDataTypes.lua

-jsonExtendedDataTypes is all the functions I use to convert Roblox data types to JSON compatable data types.
+[jsonExtendedDataTypes.lua](jsonExtendedDataTypes.lua) is all the functions I use to convert Roblox data types to JSON compatable data types.
 This is applicable to any JSON project, that's why its a seperate script.

 Require the module then index the functions via whatever `typeOf(value)` spits out.